-“What is at stake is essential: The way violence of the past is dealt with defines the values of the present and the social choices that will affect the future,” Pierre Hazan explained as Justice Info was launched.
+"What is at stake is essential: The way violence of the past is dealt with defines the values of the present and the social choices that will affect the future"

 Justice Info is 100% digital, completely independent, and does not carry advertising.
 It was created by Fondation Hirondelle, a Swiss non-profit organisation founded in 1995 after the Rwandan genocide to provide reliable, useful information to populations facing serious crises.

 In August 2018, a new team came to give JusticeInfo.net new impetus.
-Thierry Cruvellier became editor-in-chief and Sylvain Olivri the website development.
+Sylvain Olivri handled the website development and Thierry Cruvellier became editor-in-chief.
+He describes Justice Info as follows: